ssapra/jade-templating/ReadMe.md

 ### App.js

-You will notice that there is considerably more stuff in your **app.js** than in the last lab.
+You will notice that there is a considerable amount of stuff in your **app.js** file.
 Lets take a peek at the setup:

 The first new thing that happens is we set the views section of the app to the current directory, __dirname/views folder: